-Neil Murphy, ACA, is an Associate with our team in Dublin.
-Neil joined Barden in March 2018 and is an expert in qualified accounting careers, in particular supporting the recently qualified accounting and finance market.
+Neil Murphy, ACA, is Senior Associate with our team in Dublin.
+Neil joined Barden in March 2018 and is an expert in qualified accounting careers, specialising in the mid to senior qualified accounting and finance market.

 Neil qualified as a Chartered Accountant in 2011, having completed his training with Deloitte.

 We recently caught up with Neil to find out a little bit more about him.

 Where did you study?

 I studied a Business Degree in DIT, Aungier St and went on to do a Masters of Accounting in Smurfit.

 During your time in your studies in DIT did you always know you wanted to go on to study accounting?